-I’m sharing 9 tips for exclusively pumping mamas on the go to hopefully make your pumping journey a little easier in partnership with NUK as part of an Influencer Activation for Influence Central.
+I’m sharing 9 tips for exclusively pumping mamas on the go to hopefully make your pumping journey a little easier sponsored by NUK as part of an Influencer Activation for Influence Central.
 All opinions expressed are my own.

 For almost 6 months, I’ve been pumping every day for 8 times a day.
 Tristan’s cleft palate prohibits him from properly latching so pumping was my only option left.
 Last week, I shared my love for the NUK® Simply Natural™ Bottles along with some tips for those mamas transitioning their littles from breast to bottle feeding.
 This week, I’m going to share 9 tips for exclusively pumping mamas on the go.

 9 Tips For Exclusively Pumping Mamas on The Go

 The first thing I learned very quickly about exclusively pumping was that I needed to keep track of: time and volume.
 It’s so important, especially in the early postpartum weeks, to pump every 2-3 hours and keep track of how much you’re producing each pumping session.
 Using a pumping app will allow you to keep track of how often you pump, what you produce on both sides, set a timer for your next pumping session, and will even allow you to keep track of your milk freezer stash.